Affiliate links on Android Authority may earn us a commission. Learn more.

 Problem #1 — Push notification issues

-Battery saving features and aggressive RAM and task management that are baked into every smartphone nowadays are an excellent way to keep the phone running smoothly for as long as possible.
-However, this can also cause some problems for your Samsung Galaxy S20, particularly when it comes to delayed app notifications.
+Battery-saving features and aggressive RAM and task management that are baked into every smartphone nowadays are an excellent way to keep the phone running smoothly for as long as possible.
+However, this can also cause some problems for your Samsung Galaxy S20, particularly with delayed app notifications.

-If you notice delayed notifications, you will have to make sure that these apps are not on the “battery optimization” list, so they keep running in the background while you need them.
-There might a ding in battery life, but that’s worth it to make sure that you don’t miss anything important.
+If you notice delayed notifications, you will have to ensure that these apps are not on the “battery optimization” list, so they keep running in the background while you need them.
+There might be a ding in battery life, but that’s worth it to make sure that you don’t miss anything important.

 - Go to Apps > Configure apps > Battery optimization > All apps.
-Find the apps you are seeing this problem with and disable them.
+Find the apps you see this problem with and disable them.

 Problem #2 — The refresh rate keeps changing

 The Samsung Galaxy S20 series of phones come with impressive 120Hz displays.
 Something to keep in mind is that not every app supports that high refresh rate though.
 In this case, the phone automatically switches back and forth between 120Hz and 60Hz (if you have 120Hz selected as default).

 The refresh rate will also drop to 60Hz if the device temperature exceeds 42 degrees Celsius (107.6 F).
 You might find this to be the case after taking a lot of pictures, prolonged gaming sessions, and other processor-intensive activities.
 Things will be fine once the temperature drops below that threshold.
 The refresh rate will also drop once the battery level goes below 5%.